-This post was contributed by Paul D. Clouser.
-While Paul has over 25 years of experience representing clients in workers' compensation matters and employment litigation, Paul is new to McNees Wallace & Nurick LLC's Labor & Employment Practice Group in Lancaster, Pennsylvania.
+This post was contributed by Bruce D. Bagley, an Attorney in McNees Wallace & Nurick LLC's Labor & Employment Practice Group in Harrisburg, Pennsylvania.